mikehostetler/amplify/request/readme.md

 ### Status in Success and Error Callbacks

 `amplify.request` comes with built in support for status.
-The status parameter appaears in the default success or error callbacks when using an ajax definition.
+The status parameter appears in the default success or error callbacks when using an ajax definition.

 	amplfiy.request.define( "statusExample1", "ajax", {
 		//...
 	});

 	amplify.request({
 		resourceId: "statusExample1",
 		success: function( data, status ) {